blockchain-lab-um/masca/packages/docs/docs/integrate-masca/rpc-methods.md

 #### Description

-`togglePopups` toggles pop-ups that show up whenever the user tries to save a VC, generate a VP, etc. Pop-ups are enabled by default to keep user in total control of their actions.
-With pop-ups disabled, a dapp can query user's credentials, etc. without them knowing.
+`togglePopups` toggles popups that show up whenever the user tries to save a VC, generate a VP, etc. Popups are enabled by default to keep user in total control of their actions.
+With popups disabled, a dapp can query user's credentials, etc. without them knowing.
 We recommend using `addTrustedDapp` instead to only trust specific dapps.

 ```typescript
 const response = await ethereum.request({